AlexanderAnicete/BarberConnectProject/README.md

 # BarberConnect
-An application that will be able to connect barbers and customers better than ever!
 ---
+An application that will connect Barbers and Customers easier than ever!
 ---
 Application URL: [Barberconnect.com](barberconnectproject.azurewebsites.net)